Perissa's Reserved Seat

 Dreamed 1997/9/13, drawn as comix 1999, by Chris Wayan.

 ON THE ART

 The illustrations for Perissa were digitally tinted, but the graycale designs were originally generated by an ultra-high-resolution graphics peripheral--too hi-res for the Web, really.
-It has drawbacks--a clumsy interface (for example, to erase, you have to turn the whole unit upside down!
+It has drawbacks--a clumsy interface that takes time to learn (for example, to erase, you have to turn the whole unit upside down!
 Unbelievable!
-What were the designers smoking?) that takes time to learn, but it's incredibly powerful once mastered.
+What were the designers smoking?) but it's incredibly powerful once mastered.

 The device is called a "pencil"--a silly name, just "pen" plus "silicon" misspelled (and it doesn't even contain any--if industry rumors are correct, it's all carbon-based nanotech), but what do you expect from inventors on drugs?

 Anyway, remember, you saw the word here first, folks!
 Pencil.
 In years to come, we'll all be using them.